praekelt/django-formfactory/README.rst

         - from_email_field: mapping to the form field that the email will be sent from
         - to_email_field: mapping to the form field that the email will be sent to
         - subject_field: mapping to the form field that will be used for the email subject
+    - login: logs a user in.
+Requires the following ``ActionParam``
+        - username_field: mapping to the form field where the username will be completed.
+        - password_field: mapping to the form field where the username will be completed.

 Custom actions can be added by creating a function in <yourapp or project>/formfactoryapp/actions.py.
 For example::